Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Harvest: tomatoes, peppers, squash, cucumbers, melons

-Start: fall brassicas indoors (late July-August)
+Start: fall brassicas indoors (late July through August)

-September-October: Extended Season & Fall Planting
+September through October: Extended Season and Fall Planting

-Direct seed: cool-season crops for fall/winter
+Direct seed: cool-season crops for fall and winter

 Transplant: fall brassicas